Minipoloalex/computer-security-foundations-logs/LOGBOOK4.md

 ### Task 3
-execve() replaces our program with the new program.
+The command execve() replaces our program with the new program.
 The first program we are asked to run has the third parameter of execve as NULL, meaning NULL environment variables.
 As a consequence, the command "env" executed has no output.
-After changing the third parameter to have the environment variables of the original program, these will now also be present in the new program.
-Therefore, the output from "env" is those environment variables, common to both programs.
+After changing the third parameter to be the environment variables of the original program, these will now also be present in the new program.
+Therefore, the output from "env" is a list of those environment variables, common to both programs.

-> - passing environmental variables as parameter, now there is output
-> - new program gets its env variables through the parameter environ, array from unistd.h
-> - execve executes the program with the arguments argv and with the environ environmental variables

 ### Task 4
-As referenced in the guide, system uses does not directly execute the command like execve.
+As referenced in the guide, system does not directly execute the command like execve().
 It asks the shell to execute the command.
 It uses execl() to execute the shell, which passes the environment variables to the shell.
 So, the environment variables in a system() call are maintained, which is shown by the output of the program given in the guide.

-> - using system maintains the env variables and env program prints all of them
-> - shell to execute the process

 ### Task 5
 In this task, we learned the effects of a setuid program.